dafer45/TBTK/README.md

 listed below:
 ### Library
 #### ArnoldiSolver
-Depends on the external libraries ARPACK and SuperLU.
+Depends on the external libraries ARPACK (http://www.caam.rice.edu/software/ARPACK/) and SuperLU (http://crd-legacy.lbl.gov/~xiaoye/SuperLU/).

 ### Tools
 #### TBTKImageToModel
-Depends on the external library openCV.
+Depends on the external library openCV (http://opencv.org/).

 ### Visualization
 #### TBTKVisualizer
-Depends on the external library OGRE.
+Depends on the external library OGRE (http://www.ogre3d.org/).

 ### Templates
 #### TopologicalInsulator3D
-Depends on the external library fftw3.
+Depends on the external library FFTW (http://www.fftw.org/).

 If you are interested in installing one or several of these features already now, please contact the developer at kristofer.bjornson@physics.uu.se for further instructions.